 Thank you both.

-four in the morning, two in the afternoon, even if he's in the middle of taping his show in a break, he answers everybody's texts.
+I don't care if it's three in the morning, four in the morning, two in the afternoon, even if he's in the middle of taping his show in a break, he answers everybody's texts.

-And he has interviewed and he's spoken with doctors, not only all over this country, but all over the world.
+And he has interviewed and he's spoken with doctors not only all over this country, but all over the world.

-And he is getting a lot of anecdotal data as it relates to a couple of things, hydroxychloroquine along with azithromycin, which looks very promising and it's saving lives and also a process known as convalescent plasma.
+And he is getting a lot of anecdotal data as it relates to a couple of things.

-But I will tell you, I am beyond impressed at the level of rigor and commitment and passion that he's putting into helping people that may otherwise not make it And Dr. Oz, I know you're busy.
+But I will tell you, I am beyond impressed at the level of rigor and commitment and passion that he's putting into helping people that may otherwise not make it.

-I know you're always working.
+And Dr. Oz, I know you're busy.

-And you've been so generous with your time.
+I know you're always working and you've been so generous with your time.

 Welcome back to the program.